 Students will produce a media-based group research project that will demonstrate both scholarly and practical skills.
 The group project allows students to explore theories and issues and put them into a practical setting.
 Ultimately, the success of the projects depends on the dialogue created between the group participants and the larger class.
+Groups will present their completed projects to the class at the end of the term.
+Presentations should be approximately 30 minutes long and will be used as a forum for further discussion with the class.

-Further, students will write an advanced research paper, showing their ability to define, integrate and expand on culture and/or communications theories.
+Further, students will write a 20 page advanced research paper, showing their ability to define, integrate and expand on culture and/or communications theories.
 Although there is a significant amount of latitude in the choice of topics, students are expected to engage in an on-going dialogue with the instructor concerning their research and progress.
 The paper may be written in an "alternate" style, but only after proper justification, appropriate learning outcomes have been identified, and the approval from the instructor.
 The paper carries high expectations, and should show a considerable level of research.

-Finally, each student will prepare an individual in-class theory presentation that will allow them to share with the class a communications, culture, or media theory of their choosing.
+Each student will prepare an individual 15 to 20 minute in-class theory presentation.
+The presentation will allow them to share with the class a communications, culture, or media theory of their choosing.
 They will define and contextualize the theory, sharing relevant points with the class, and ultimately lead the class in a discussion about the theory.
+Presenters are asked to prepare 3 questions related to their presentation and/or topic for class discussion.
 Applicable and current examples should be included.
 Students are also encouraged to explain the theory with support of media and/or related tools.

-Other 'benchmarks' will include a rough draft of the paper, and mid-term assessment meeting with the teams.
+Other 'benchmarks' will include a rough draft of the paper, and mid-term media project assessment meeting with the teams.
 The specific dates will be determined with the groups.
 Normally this will be around mid-term.
 NO EXTENSIONS will be offered for either the Media Project or the Research Paper!
 Electronically submitted assignments are not accepted.